NathanHarrington/Flask_FrameApp/README.md

 ### The baseline project for the next level of Cordince customer facing experiments.
 The main design goals are:

+Older version available in the bootstrap_3 branch

 <pre>
 Flask-style minimal application development

+Bootstrap 4

+Fully contained content delivery for network-limited contexts.

 Truly test driven development.
 Write the users behavior in a functional test, make the individual unit tests required for any new features,